wp-plugins/popupally/readme.txt

 > We created the [premium version](http://ambitionally.com/upgrading-to-popupally-pro/?utm_source=wordpressdirectory&utm_medium=banner&utm_content=main&utm_campaign=popupallypro) with many extra features and an optimized interface, so it's even more intuitive and quick to design beautifully customized popups and multiple types of embedded opt-ins, too.
 It will be well worth of your investment!
 >
 > You should also check out our [free 30 Day List Building Challenge](http://30daylistbuildingchallenge.com) for tricks and tips to help you grow your list in addition to having great popups!

+= Why You Should Consider Upgrading to PopupAlly Pro = If you've been using our free PopupAlly plugin, then you already love the awesome exit intent functionality and the ability to create popups as well as embedded opt-ins... and you might be wondering what’s included in our premium version to justify the upgrade?

+We have a full side by side comparison of the two versions [here](http://ambitionally.com/upgrading-to-popupally-pro/?utm_source=wordpressdirectory&utm_medium=banner&utm_content=main&utm_campaign=popupallypro).

+On top of the incredibly flexible new design templates that allow you to customize your opt-ins to your heart's content... we've also included new ways to customize the user experience.

+Now, you can include mini-surveys and also have unlimited opt-ins, more polite popups, and much more.
+[Click here to find out why you should consider the upgrade](http://ambitionally.com/upgrading-to-popupally-pro/?utm_source=wordpressdirectory&utm_medium=banner&utm_content=main&utm_campaign=popupallypro).

 = PopupAlly Free WordPess Popup Plugin Is Compatible With = Aweber, MailChimp, MadMimi, iContact, GetResponse, Infusionsoft, Ontraport, and any other email marketing systems that provides HTML opt-in code!